-When Wifi Goes Off the Rails
+When Wi-Fi Goes Off the Rails

 The importance of robust, resilient and virtually impenetrable private wireless networking to the digitalisation-driven possibilities of Industry 4.0, from driving automation, to streamlining processes, to finding staggering efficiencies, can't be understated.
-And in the world of rail operations, where connecting IIoT sensors on engines, workers and rolling stock across vast rail yards, and the radio interference from metallic surfaces and insufficient mobility support, make wifi problematic, a selfcontained private wireless network's deterministic performance makes it the perfect solution for missioncritical operations, especially when worker and passenger safety are just as critical.
+And in the world of rail operations, where connecting IIoT sensors on engines, workers and rolling stock across vast rail yards, and the radio interference from metallic surfaces and insufficient mobility support, make Wi-Fi problematic, a selfcontained private wireless network's deterministic performance makes it the perfect solution for missioncritical operations, especially when worker and passenger safety are just as critical.

-With their high capacity, lowlatency performance, and support for the low bandwidth/low power communications required by IIoT sensors, private LTE and 5G wireless networks are being installed worldwide to support the voice, video, data and other communications needs of the rail industry.
+With their high-capacity, low-latency performance, and support for the low-bandwidth / low-power communications required by IIoT sensors, private LTE and 5G wireless networks are being installed worldwide to support the voice, video, data and other communications needs of the rail industry.
 Improving efficiency, increasing productivity, enabling automation, and transforming the safety and quality of working conditions.

-Hands-Off, Efficiency-On
+Hands-Off, Efficiency On

-As the world continues its cautious recovery from the pandemic and qualified staff are historically hard to find, one promising use case being explored is the autonomous and remote operation of shunters in the yard, enabled by enginemounted cameras and sensors monitored from central offices, tablets and more: a single remote driver can handle numerous trains at once.
-In Hamburg, the Nokia 5G network is being used to transmit train control information as part of Deutsche Bahn's automated trains trials, which are testing driverless parking near the Bergedorf station.
+As the world continues its cautious recovery from the pandemic and qualified staff are historically hard to find, one promising use case being explored is the autonomous and remote operation of shunters in the yard, enabled by engine-mounted cameras and sensors monitored from central offices, tablets and more: a single remote driver can handle numerous trains at once.
+In Hamburg, the Nokia 5G network is being used to transmit train control information as part of Deutsche Bahn's automated train trials, which are testing driverless parking near the Bergedorf station.

 Many other operators are looking into remote solutions, including a shunting yard system that combines vision sensors with AI/ML to automatically detect and classify objects: private wireless connects workers via tablet to the video feed, eliminating the need for a shunter driver.
+Read the LTE 5G Private Wireless for Rail Yards, Depots and Factories brochure to see use cases for automated train operation, improved passenger information systems, smart stations, smart rail maintenance, management support systems and smart infrastructure.